quyendang/OpenCore-Guide/README.md

 **Boot**: Settings for boot screen.
 * Timeout: This sets how long OpenCore will wait until it automatically boots from the default selection
 * ShowPicker: If you need to see the picker screen, you better choose YES.
-* UsePicker: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI.
+* UsePicker: Want to boot with opencore? must choose yes.
 * Target: Setting for logging type (by default logging output is hidden).
 * HideSelf : If you want to hide EFI partion on OC Bootloader choose YES.
 * HibernateMode : Recommended set to None.
 * ConsoleBeHaviousOs : Set to ForceGraphics for most system.
 * ConsoleBehaviousUI : Set to Text for most system.

-** You won't boot with Open Core Bootloader If you not set to YES at Show Picker and UsePicker.
+** You won't boot with Open Core Bootloader If you not set to YES at UsePicker.

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.
 * DisableWatchDog: (May need to be set to yes if macOS is stalling while logging to file is enabled).

 **Security**:
-* RequireSignature: We won't be dealing vault.plist so we can ignore.
+* RequireSignature: See detailed explanation in configuration.pdf
-* RequireVault: We won't be dealing vault.plist so we can ignore as well.
+* RequireVault: For now choose NO.
 * ScanPolicy: Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.

 **Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this.